chronotope/chrono/README.md

 * `arbitrary`: construct arbitrary instances of a type with the Arbitrary crate.
 * `unstable-locales`: Enable localization.
 This adds various methods with a `_localized` suffix.
   The implementation and API may change or even be removed in a patch release.
 Feedback welcome.
+* `android-unsupported-internal-tzdata`: On Android, try to read the current timezone from a system property and parse the tzdata files directly, rather than using the standard Bionic APIs.
+This avoids an unlikely threadsafety issue on Android API levels before 35, but depends on unstable internal implementation details so may result in your application breaking on Android OS or timezone database updates.

 ## Rust version requirements